BackofenLab/MICA/README.md

 - `--output` <STRING> :

   Optional file name of the CSV file the new x-coordinates for each aligned y-coordinate is written to.
-  If not provided, the alignment is written to the standard output stream.
+  If not provided (or set to `STDOUT`), the alignment is written to the standard output stream.

 - `--filterExtrema` <DOUBLE> : (default 0.01)